SPT-Mod-Dev/SPT-Mod-Dev/README.md

     - Indian Ghurkhas 3% -> 5% recruitable factor
     - Princely donations -2% -> -5% consumer goods
 - Some focuses have been reduced from 70 to 56/35 days
-- Removed Pakistani cores so when India becomes free, it retains all of the Raj territory
+- Removed Pakistani, Burmanese and Bangladesh cores
 - Nepal has been annexed and cored into British Raj

 #### Romania